 Transportation ETFs can be a smart addition to a broadly diversified portfolio.
 Investing in 2020 has become challenging, especially in light of the stock market crash propelled by uncertainty over the global coronavirus outbreak.
-Diversification is arguably more important now than any time in recent history.
+Diversification is arguably more important now than at any time in recent history.

 But first, it's smart to understand how transportation ETFs work—before you invest your money.
 Find out if transportation sector funds can be a good investment now, or for the long term.

 - Transportation ETFs are funds that invest solely in companies within the transportation sector.